Just Transition

 Ecological Justice Workshops

-- Introducing our Ecological Justice Workshops: A transformative and engaging series designed to inspire action and foster a deeper understanding of environmental challenges, both locally and globally.
-Led by an experienced community advocate with a background in renewable energy technology and environmental design, these workshops will empower participants to become proactive agents of change within Buffalo and beyond.
+Introducing our Ecological Justice Workshops: A transformative and engaging series designed to inspire action and foster a deeper understanding of environmental challenges, both locally and globally.
+Led by experienced community advocates with backgrounds in national "just transition" movements, climate policy campaigns, community organizing, and environmental design, these workshops will empower participants to become proactive agents of change within Buffalo and beyond.

 Crossroads Coalition